NCSU-Microservice-Benchmarking/vision_microservice_lama_inpainting/README.md

 # Vision Microservice Lama Inpainting
-Deploys [simple-lama-inpainting](https://github.com/enesmsahin/simple-lama-inpainting) as a microservice, using ``.
+Deploys [simple-lama-inpainting](https://github.com/enesmsahin/simple-lama-inpainting) as a microservice.
+The microservice uses an `Ubuntu 20.04.6 LTS` container (see below for more system information).

 ## Environment setup